Removal of cannabis from Schedule I of the Controlled Substances Act: 2002 petition

-On October 9, 2002, the Coalition for Rescheduling Cannabis filed another petition for rescheduling.
+The Coalition for Rescheduling Cannabis filed a new petition for rescheduling on October 9, 2002.
 The new organization consisted of medical cannabis patients and other petitioners who would be more directly affected by the DEA's decision.
 On April 3, 2003, the DEA accepted the filing of that petition.
 According to Jon Gettman, "In accepting the petition the DEA has acknowledged that the Coalition has established a legally significant argument in support of the recognition of the accepted medical use of cannabis in the United States."

 (In a 2005 footnote to the majority decision in Gonzales v.
 Raich, Justice John Paul Stevens said that if the scientific evidence offered by medical cannabis supporters is true, it would "cast serious doubt" on the Schedule I classification.)

 After nine years of delay, on May 23, 2011, the Coalition filed suit in the District of Columbia Circuit Court of Appeals to compel the DEA to formally respond to its 2002 rescheduling petition.
 The writ of mandamus request alleged that the lack of decision by DEA, "presents a paradigmatic example of unreasonable delay under Telecommunications Research & Action Ctr. v.
 FCC."
 After DEA responded by denying the rescheduling petition, the mandamus request was dismissed as moot by the D.C.
 Circuit Court of Appeals on October 14, 2011.

 The DEA denied the Petition for Rescheduling on July 8, 2011.

 In response to the petition's denial, medical cannabis advocacy group Americans for Safe Access appealed to the D.C.
 Circuit on January 23, 2012.
 Oral arguments in the case Americans for Safe Access v.
 DEA were heard on October 16, 2012.
 On the same day the case was heard, the court ordered the plaintiffs (ASA) to clarify their arguments on standing.
 In response, ASA filed a supplemental brief on October 22, 2012, detailing how plaintiff Michael Krawitz was harmed by the federal government's policy on medical marijuana due to being denied treatment by the Department of Veterans Affairs.
 A ruling that acknowledged Krawitz's standing, but ultimately stood by the DEA was made on January 22, 2013.